Jeremiah Loeffler: Cultivating Community Support Through Fun

 Jeremiah emphasizes that Monster Mash isn’t about fancy clothes and formalities but about having a good time with others in the community, with costumes, music and great food and drink.
 “This is meant to be a party.
 It’s meant to be fun, and hopefully by keeping it fun, we’ll just keep growing.”

-He adds, “I’m most excited to see how people take it up a notch with costumes.
+He adds, “I’m always excited to see how people take it up a notch with costumes.
 That’s always fun. … I’m excited about that, but ultimately just excited about continuing it, being able to continue the support for the Well through this event in the neighborhood.”

 Scroll to Top